sakuttomon/CS416-Sound/notebook.md

 _Passband, Stopband_ - Frequences that pass by the filter, otherwise blocked or rejected.

 In **time domain**, samples are numbered, sampling rate often disregarded.
 Amplitude normalized to -1..1
-Frequency Domain: Frequencies range from 0..1 (Nyquist Limit).
+Frequency Domain: Frequencies range from 0..1 (Nyquist Limit - Samples must be 2x rate of highest frequency).

 #### FIR Filters